 Applied Learning Pathway

 108 Year 13 students from King George V School, Island School, Renaissance College, South Island School and West Island School successfully completed the Applied Learning Pathway.
 These students followed personal pathways that involved the Business and Technology Education Council award (BTEC), or BTEC with a combination of either IB subject courses and/or AS-levels.
 BTEC subjects studied include Art and Design; Business; Creative Media Production; Hospitality; Engineering; Performing Arts; Information Technology; Public Services; Travel and Tourism and Sport.
-Three students from Renaissance College also successfully completed the IB Career-Related Programme.

 For the BTEC Level 3 Subsidiary Diploma, 60% of entries were awarded a distinction or above and 85% a merit or above.
 For the BTEC Level 3 Diploma, 77% of entries were awarded a double distinction or above and 86% a double merit or above.
 For the BTEC Level 3 Extended Diploma, 82% of entries were awarded a triple distinction or above and 100% a triple merit or above.

 IB Middle Years Programme (MYP)